PrismPipeline/QuiltiX/README.md

 </details>

 #### Karma
-To run Karma you need to execute QuiltiX from [hython](#running-quiltix-using-hython).
+To run Karma you need to execute QuiltiX from hython.
+See [here](#running-quiltix-using-hython) for more information.

 It is possible to use additional Hydra delegates, which are available in the Houdini environment.